• Home

 “In this context, reports that the passage for ships through the Strait of Hormuz may be granted in exchange for oil payments in yuan should be closely followed,” the analysts said in a note to clients last month.
 “The conflict could be remembered as a key catalyst for erosion in petrodollar dominance, and the beginnings of the petroyuan.”

-More broadly, Wight said, the revived spotlight on the petroyuan, as well as President Donald Trump’s persistent threats to redouble attacks on Iran, have signalled to other countries that there are instances in which the petrodollar may not be the most favored currency.
+More broadly, Wight said, the revived spotlight on the petroyuan, as well as President Donald Trump’s persistent threats to redouble attacks on Iran, have signaled to other countries that there are instances in which the petrodollar may not be the most favored currency.
 While more than 90% of cross-border trade in the Americas is done through the petrodollar, according to a Deutsche Bank report, that share drops to about 70% of trade invoicing in the Asia-Pacific, and about 20% in Europe.

-“That, in and of itself, is not going to cause the whole system to collapse,” Wight said, “But I think that the increasing aggressiveness of the United States in multiple fields—both in terms of sanctions and in terms of warfare—has caused more countries to kind of wonder, ‘Do we want to be completely tied or dependent on the dollar if things go sour for whatever reason?’”
+“That, in and of itself, is not going to cause the whole system to collapse,” Wight said.
+“But I think that the increasing aggressiveness of the United States in multiple fields—both in terms of sanctions and in terms of warfare—has caused more countries to kind of wonder, ‘Do we want to be completely tied or dependent on the dollar if things go sour for whatever reason?’”

 How China is positioning itself to capitalize on petrodollar stumbles

 China has positioned itself to capitalize on any cracks in confidence in the petrodollar, according to Fadhel Kaboub, an associate professor of economics at Denison University and president of the Global Institute for Sustainable Prosperity.
-China consumes about 15 to 16.6 million barrels of oil per day, making up about 15% to 16% of the world’s total oil consumption.
+China consumes about 15 million to 16.6 million barrels of oil per day, making up about 15% to 16% of the world’s total oil consumption.

-In 2018, China launched the Shanghai International Energy Exchange, a subsidiary of the Shanghai Futures Exchange, that provided international investors in a currency system outside the U.S. petrodollar.
+In 2018, China launched the Shanghai International Energy Exchange, a subsidiary of the Shanghai Futures Exchange, that provided international investors a currency system outside the U.S. petrodollar.

 From the perspective of Gulf countries, trading in the yuan “is not a geopolitical deal,” Kaboub told Fortune.
 “This is not a security deal.
-This is just logical common sense business transactions.
+This is just logical commonsense business transactions.
 From a Chinese perspective, this is the building block to where China wants to be in 50 years.”

-China is following the U.S.’s playbook when the petrodollar was first cemented by signalling to allied countries in the Gulf that it is able to provide a “security umbrella” and currency alternative in times of geopolitical stress, Kaboub said.
-But China has also invested heavily in renewable energy sources—including having nearly four times the amount of operational electricity from solar power compared to the U.S.—understanding that it needs to retain economic dominance in times when the world is no longer as reliant on oil.
+China is following the U.S. playbook when the petrodollar was first cemented by signaling to allied countries in the Gulf that it is able to provide a “security umbrella” and currency alternative in times of geopolitical stress, Kaboub said.
+But China has also invested heavily in renewable energy sources—including having nearly four times the amount of operational electricity from solar power compared with the U.S.—understanding that it needs to retain economic dominance in times when the world is no longer as reliant on oil.
 The timing is particularly crucial as the U.S. comparatively struggles to maintain and repair its outdated grid system, which has threatened how quickly it is able to scale its AI ambitions.

-“They know that they will need to be an industrial and high tech powerhouse that can impose its own currency and its own financial system on the rest of the world,” Kaboub said of China.
+“They know that they will need to be an industrial and high-tech powerhouse that can impose its own currency and its own financial system on the rest of the world,” Kaboub said of China.

 The fate of the petrodollar is at an inflection point during the Iran war.
 If Iran is able to maintain resilience against U.S. and Israeli forces, “that could be a major turning point,” Kaboub suggested.
 Iran is a relatively small nation, and by retaining control of the Strait of Hormuz, could signal to other countries there is a viable currency architecture outside the petrodollar.
 Conversely, if the U.S. gains control of the Strait of Hormuz, the petrodollar will likely retain its dominance.
-On Tuesday, Trump threatened to attack key Iranian power plans and infrastructure, as well as the death of “a whole civilization” unless Iran reopened the shipping channel.
+On Tuesday, Trump threatened to attack key Iranian power plants and infrastructure, as well as the death of “a whole civilization” unless Iran reopened the shipping channel.

-“I’m not going to say that the petrodollar is dead, because that’s wrong,” Kaboub said “It still, overwhelmingly dominates international transactions.
+“I’m not going to say that the petrodollar is dead, because that’s wrong,” Kaboub said.
+“It still overwhelmingly dominates international transactions.
 I’m not gonna say that there is a thing called the petroyuan that’s a rising superpower.
-It’s not there yet.”
+It’s not there yet.

 “It’s there as a potential alternative, but it‘s got a long way to go to position itself as a dominant alternative to the dollar,” he concluded.